 John McLeod, Founder, JEA Associates Ltd.

-Decentralised platforms, on the other hand, are still at the starting gate, in terms of development maturity.
+Decentralized platforms, on the other hand, are still at the starting gate, in terms of development maturity.
 Regardless, they have the foundations to be adaptable and scale well, due to their inherent distributed architecture.
-Instead of having the oversight of national governments and regulatory bodies, they are governed by communities, and can adapt to exceed the resilience of the most advanced centralised platforms.
+Instead of having the oversight of national governments and regulatory bodies, they are governed by communities and can adapt to exceed the resilience of the most advanced centralized platforms.
 By definition, this technology isn’t hardened from an IT or security perspective, compared to mainstream exchanges.
-For example, Nasdaq can process one million transactions per second (tps), where most crypto exchanges struggle to process up to 100,000 tps- however DCXs offer a viable alternative that enables tradable assets without the vulnerabilities of centralized control.
+For example, Nasdaq can process one million transactions per second (tps), where most crypto exchanges struggle to process up to 100,000 tps- however, DCXs offer a viable alternative that enables tradable assets without the vulnerabilities of centralized control.

-In many ways the discussion regarding regulatory oversight and protective legal controls cuts to the core of the Blockchain debate.
-Crypto libertarians dream of a world free from big brother, and are willing to accept the risks that come with that.
+In many ways, the discussion regarding regulatory oversight and protective legal controls cuts to the core of the Blockchain debate.
+Crypto libertarians dream of a world free from big brother and are willing to accept the risks that come with that.
 Will there be a balanced equilibrium of regulations that protect consumers in the wild-west of virtual currencies?
-Will governments allow their central banks be sidelined as virtual currencies grow from infancy to maturity?
+Will governments allow their central banks to be sidelined as virtual currencies to grow from infancy to maturity?

 About the Authors